franzbu/EnhancedSpaces.spoon/README.md

 ### Switch Directly to Any mSpace

-For switching directly to any mSpace, press `alt` and the key for your mSpace.
+For switching directly to any mSpace, press `alt` and the key for your mSpace, for example, `3`.

 As before, the line below represents the default setup, and you do not need to add it to your `init.lua` unless you are planning on making any alterations: